 Transfer of certified personnel among schools will be affected for the benefit of the instructional program and accreditation standards.
 Every effort will be made to meet these needs through individual transfer requests.
 Transfer or reassignment of certified personnel will be made no later than thirty (30) days before the first student attendance day of the school year except to fill vacancies created by illness, death, or resignations; to reduce or increase personnel because of a shift in school population; to make personnel adjustments after consolidation or merger; or to assign personnel according to their major or minor fields of training.1

-Employees who work directly with students will not be allowed to laterally transfer between schools once the employees have met with students at the local school site.
+Beginning July 1, 2025, employees who work directly with students will not be allowed to laterally transfer between schools within fifteen (15) days prior to the first instructional day of the school term to which the employee is assigned without the consent of the Superintendent.
 “Lateral” means a position of the same salary.
 Transfer requests for positions that would be a salary change of status will be considered.

 Transfer of Employees Charged with a Felony